camunda-community-hub/camunda-8-code-studio/README.md

 Camunda Platform 8 is powered by Zeebe, a new class of BPMN workflow engine that delivers true horizontal scalability and enables high-performance use cases that were once beyond the realm of workflow automation.
 It is architected for the cloud from the ground up and is ideally for cloud application use cases such as microservices-based applications and integrates seamlessly with best-in-class cloud components.

-The [Camunda 8 Console](https://console.cloud.camunda.io/) acts as entry point to Camunda Platform 8.
+The [Camunda 8 Console](https://console.cloud.camunda.io/) acts as an entry point to Camunda Platform 8.
 After having logged in or signed up for a trial you will be redirected to the landing page.
 ![Camunda 8 Console Landing Page](./img/CloudConsole_LandingPage.png)
 From this page onwards you can do various things:
 * It's the home of the **Organization** you are part of.
 So you can manage your team members accordingly.